Empowering Sellers For Success: Best Express Malaysia Introduces Exclusive Shipping Rates

-Through the campaign, BEST Express Malaysia is offering exclusive shipping rates designed to empower sellers in optimizing their delivery operations.

-The campaign offers customers an opportunity to enjoy exclusive promotion rate of RM4.99 (price before SST) for the first 5 kg of shipments within Malaysia.

-SHAH ALAM, SELANGOR, MALAYSIA, September 4, 2023/EINPresswire/ -- In honour of the National Day and Malaysia Day celebrations, BEST Express Malaysia is delighted to announce its latest campaign, "BEST Season.
+(MENAFN- Media OutReach Newswire) KUALA LUMPUR, MALAYSIA - Media OutReach - 4 September 2023 - In honour of the National Day and Malaysia Day celebrations, BEST Express Malaysia is delighted to announce its latest campaign, "BEST Season.
 BEST Delivery."

 This campaign offers customers an opportunity to enjoy an exclusive promotion rate of RM4.99 (price before SST) for the first 5 kg of shipments within Malaysia.
 The promotion has started since 1st September 2023 and will run throughout the campaign period.